Justice Department said ready to clear Ferguson officer: N.Y. Times

 Wilson, who said he was acting in self-defense when he fatally shot Brown, resigned from the Ferguson police force in November, citing threats against fellow officers after the grand jury decision.

+“We need to support policies that foster racial understanding ... and compassion,” Nixon said.
+“And we must recruit, train and certify professional law enforcement that reflects the diversity of the community it serves.”

+He said meaningful steps forward had been taken, and that $2.5 million would be spent to improve West Florissant Avenue, where several businesses were burned during the protests in late November.

-Reporting by Sandra Maler and Julia Edwards; Additional reporting by David Bailey in Minneapolis; Editing by Peter Cooney and Leslie Adler
+Reporting by Sandra Maler and Julia Edwards; Additional reporting by David Bailey in Minneapolis and Kevin Murphy in Kansas City, Missouri; Editing by Peter Cooney, Leslie Adler and Eric Walsh